sakhnik/sakhnik.com/_posts/2018/2018-08-10-nvim-gdb-anni.md

 To show breakpoint signs in the source code accurately, the plugin would query breakpoint locations for the current file on every stop.
-On the other hand, the user should be annoyed with unexpected debugger output, and the debugging history should be rather untouched.
+On the other hand, the user shouldn't be annoyed with unexpected debugger output, and the debugging history should be rather untouched.
 It's done separately for different backends.

-LLDB allows to spawn a thread, which would run a side channel for commands service commands like `info breakpoints`.
+LLDB allows to spawn a thread, which would run a side channel for service commands like `info breakpoints`.
 GDB doesn't seem to allow that, but it's easy to bypass command history with prefix `server`.
 And the interaction with it can be filtered out with a wrapper proxy application.
 So that's how it worked out!

 Careful UI